Manchester City 1-0 Chelsea

 Manchester City's season has been characterised by regular flourishes that will make them worthy Premier League champions when the formalities are finally concluded.

-Here, against a Chelsea side surprisingly devoid of ambition, Pep Guardiola's champions-elect were forced to show patience rather than the dazzling brilliance they have demonstrated on so many occasions.
+Here, against a Chelsea side surprisingly devoid of ambition, Guardiola's champions-elect were forced to show patience rather than the dazzling brilliance they have demonstrated on so many occasions.

-Chelsea's massed ranks formed a blue wall of defensive defiance, organised and well-drilled, leaving City to enjoy almost total possession and search for any gaps in the barricade assembled by Antonio Conte.
+Chelsea's massed ranks formed a blue wall of defensive defiance, organised and well-drilled, leaving City to enjoy almost total possession and search for any gaps in the barricade assembled by Conte.

-City, in the manner of champions, played the waiting game, almost unlocking Chelsea when Leroy Sane's touch and control created an opening, only for Cesar Azpilicueta to scramble his shot off the line.
+City, in the manner of champions, played the waiting game, almost unlocking the Blues when Leroy Sane's touch and control created an opening, only for Cesar Azpilicueta to scramble his shot off the line.

 It was a day for attrition as opposed to artistry and City confirmed they have both sides to their character, punishing Chelsea for a slow start to the second half, Sergio Aguero playing in David Silva, whose cross was met by his namesake Bernardo at the far post.